mottensmann/GCalignR/README.md

 browseVignettes("GCalignR")
 ```

-If you encounter bugs or if you have any suggestions for improvement,
+If you encounter bugs or if you have any suggestions for improvement
+(for instance on how to speed up the algorithm\!), just contact
-just contact meinolf.ottensmann\[at\]web.de
+meinolf.ottensmann\[at\]web.de

 *Also I´m happy to provide help if you can´t get it to work.
 Usually it
 is easy to solve small problems.
 However, in order to simplifiy this